#include <CRingBuffer>

 void While(CRingBufferPredicate& pred);

-Repeatedly calls the predicate pred
+Repeatedly calls the predicate pred until it returns

 false.
 The method polls the predicate rather than